-The locking of genome suggests that evolution of eukaryotic multicellular species is a tightly controlled process which might be responsible for reduction in DNA sequence variation which results in a distinct species at relatively short evolutionary distances.
-A genome changes till it finds a stable state where any more change is discouraged.
-The genome finds itself in a stable state when environmental conditions are favourable, the side loops have adapted properly and the cell cycle goes on without a glitch.
+The locking of genome suggests that evolution of eukaryotic multicellular species is a tightly controlled process which might be responsible for reduction in DNA sequence variation from species to species.
+This would result in a distinct species at relatively short evolutionary distances.
+Genome of a cell finds itself in a stable state when environmental conditions are favourable, the side loops have adapted properly and the cell cycle goes on without a glitch.
+In such a state further change in genomic script is discouraged.
 In order to move out from a stable state an external pressure or an internal need must arise.
-Occurrence of an evolutionary pulse might push the genome to a different state and quest for a stable state begins all over again.
-When this quest ends there is a high chance that a new species will be born.
+So when an evolutionary pulse occurs it pushes the genome to a different state and quest for a stable state begins all over again.
+When this quest ends there is a high chance that a new species might be born.
 These genomic stable states are like the clicks of a regulating knob found on old radios for changing frequency bands or on old televisions for changing channels.
 When turned one can feel the tendency of the knob to snap into position with a click and It takes a nudge to move it from one click to another.
-Apply this analogy to the changing state of the genomes and you will get the idea.

 Now consider that the change in the genome is measured on an evolutionary scale whose units are standard units for variation in genome and not time.
-These units are an arbitrary concept.
+These units are arbitrary but necessary to drive home the point.
 In prokaryotes the genome holds onto its stable state over a wide range on the evolutionary scale owing to its flexible script and a free genome (Figure 10).
 So the "clicks" producing new species are widely spaced.
-On the other hand the increasingly bound genome of the multicellular organisms is prohibited to sway from its original position.
-Hence it occupies a short range on the evolutionary scale which allows for "clicks" with high probability of yielding a new species to occur at shorter distances.
+On the other hand the increasingly bound genome of the multicellular organisms is prohibited to sway.
+Hence it occupies a short range on the evolutionary scale which allows for "clicks" with high probability of yielding a new species.
 One can observe the clear consistency in species in contrast to fluidity seen in unicellular evolution.
-For example this has made it possible for the existence of ape and man which share striking genomic similarity

-(51) and yet remain individually distinct.
+For example this has made it possible for the existence of ape and man which share striking genomic similarity (Prufer et al. 2012) and yet remain individually distinct.
 High-order eukaryotes rarely change except in minor aesthetic details.
 If such a similarity would have existed between two species of prokaryotes it would be impossible to tell them apart.
 From the standpoint of evolution it can be said that all the high order multicellular eukaryotic species to be transient species but each and everyone of those is a completely distinct species.
+One will not be able identify a missing link species even if stared in one's face since